ioanafazacas/SD-proiect2/README-Docker.md

 Two Docker configuration files are required for deployment:

 1. [`demo/Dockerfile`](demo/Dockerfile) – specifies how to build the application image
-   - Defines the base image, dependencies, copied files, and the startup command
+   - Defines the base image, dependencies, src files, and the startup command

 2. [`docker-compose.yml`](docker-compose.yml) – defines services (containers), environment variables, ports, volumes, and networks
    - References the Docker image either by **name** (pre-built image) or by specifying the **Dockerfile** to build it automatically